tybalex/obot/docs/docs/04-tutorials/01-github-assistant.md

 ## 4. Publishing the agent (optional)

-If you're happy with the agent and want other users on your Otto8 instance to be able to use it, you can click the **Publish** button on the agent configuration page.
+If you're happy with the agent and want other users on your Obot instance to be able to use it, you can click the **Publish** button on the agent configuration page.
 This will make it available in the user UI for all users to chat with.
 Each user will have to sign in to GitHub on their own when prompted to do so by the agent.